TATAK BY AYLA

 "Tatak" means to mark in Tagalog and is what many of us call Traditional Filipino Tattooing.

 I spent 2 years in an intensive apprenticeship with tatak practitioners on the West Coast, USA where I learned the traditions, techniques, and cultures surrounding the vast world of the pre-colonial Philippines, as well as the various tattooing practices of the Austronesian people.
-I've also spent time traveling in the Philippines and all over the USA and Hawaii, as well as tattooing abroad in Taiwan, Scotland, and Tahiti.
+I've also spent time traveling in the Philippines and all over the USA and Hawaii, as well as tattooing abroad in Taiwan, the United Kingdom, and Tahiti.

 Over the years, I have been able to work with people of all ethnicities to help bring them closer to the Old Ways of their ancestors.